This post is part of the The Balanced Runner Keys series.

 You’re more likely to be successful at it if you don’t just try getting it right, but instead experiment and play with it.
 Warm up and then, over the course of an easy run try 4 or 5 different cadences, some too slow, some too high, and switch among them several times.
 Then try to home in on a cadence at 170 or above that feels like you can settle into it.
 Another game you can play is changing your speed WITHOUT changing your cadence – try a couple of different cadences and speed up, then slow down while trying to hold the cadence.
 This one might be good on a treadmill.

-Learning requires experimentation and exploration, so approach this with curiousity and a readiness to try a bunch of different things and don’t be in a rush to get it right, and you’ll likely end up with running that is more biomchanically sound and versatile in ways that go way beyond your stride rate.
+Learning requires experimentation and exploration, so approach this with curiosity and a readiness to try a bunch of different things and don’t be in a rush to get it right, and you’ll likely end up with running that is more biomechanically sound and versatile in ways that go way beyond your stride rate.
 Have fun!